 Oral and maxillofacial surgery is provided for nondental surgical and hospitalization procedures for congenital defects, such as cleft lip and cleft palate, and for medical or surgical procedures occurring within or adjacent to the oral cavity or sinuses including, but not limited to, treatment of fractures and excision of tumors and cysts.
-You pay 50% of reasonable costs for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
-All other procedures involving the teeth or intra-oral areas surrounding the teeth are not covered, including shortening of the mandible or maxillae for cosmetic purposes, correction of malocclusion, and any dental care involved in treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
+All other procedures involving the teeth or areas surrounding the teeth are not covered, including shortening of the mandible or maxillae for cosmetic purposes, correction of malocclusion, and any dental care involved in treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.